different-ai/file-organizer-2000/README.md

 # File Organizer 2000

-**File Organizer 2000** is an AI-powered Obsidian plugin that automatically organizes and formats your notes—your way.
+**File Organizer 2000** is an AI-powered Obsidian plugin that automatically organizes and formats your notes—so you don’t have to.

 ## 🌟 Features